Today's support chatbots are intelligent, AI-powered game changers

-In a previous article, we wrote about chatbots, the conversational robots that harness the power of AI and Natural Language Processing to carry out text- or audio-based conversations with human users.
+In previous articles, we've written about virtual agents and chatbots, the conversational robots that harness the power of AI and natural language processing (NLP) to carry out text or audio-based conversations with human users.
 Chatbots are used in a variety of applications, including well-known personal assistants Siri or Alexa.
-But there is a field in which they are particularly quickly developing: customer support.
-In fact, according to Gartner, by this year,
+But there is a field in which they are becoming clear growth-drivers: customer support.
+In fact, according to Gartner, soon

 That does not mean that 85% of the interactions will be handled by chatbots specifically, but they definitely have a major role to play in that shift.